Why partial eclipses are worth seeing

 What will you see during a partial solar eclipse?

 During a partial eclipse (and with proper eye protection) you’ll see the Moon gradually cross in front of the Sun, making it look like larger and larger bites are being taken out of the Sun’s disk until the eclipse reaches its maximum point.
 Depending on where you are, a smaller or larger amount of the Sun will be blocked out at the eclipse’s maximum point.
-Some partial eclipses cover enough of the Sun that it will look like a crescent, much like the crescent Moon that we see regularly each month.
+Some partial eclipses cover enough of the Sun that it will look like a crescent, much like the crescent Moon that we see regularly during the month.

-As the Moon continues past the maximum point of the eclipse, you’ll see basically a reversal of what you saw at first, with the obscured part of the Sun getting smaller and smaller until the eclipse is over.
+As the Moon continues past the maximum point of the eclipse, you’ll see a reversal of what you saw at first, with the obscured part of the Sun getting smaller and smaller until the eclipse is over.

 Cool things to look for during a partial eclipse